LifelongLearnerOki/trading-web-app/README.md

 - Easy and quick technical analysis using momentum and moving average strategies
 - Twitter Sentiment Analysis (feature will be added soon)
-- Position size calculator according the individual risk management strategy in order to determine when to enter, when to exit and how much risk is taken per trade.
+- Position size calculator according the individual risk management strategy in order to determine when to enter, when to exit and how much risk is taken per trade

 ## App link:
 Will be deployed on Heroku soon.